bluesky/tutorial-adaptive-RL-sampling/README.md

 When happened here?
 Your attempt to commit has been blocked.
 The files have been fixed for you---clearing the outputs from your notebooks.
-Before trying again to commit, you to add those fixes to the "staged" changes.
+Before trying again to commit, you must add those fixes to the "staged" changes.

 ```
 # Stage again to include the fixes that we just applied (the cleared output areas).